How secure is e-mail?

 The short answer is “It depends”.

-- An e-mail message sent from one member of the UHCL community to another can be considered reasonably secure, but only if both connect directly to the University's Exchange server using Outlook or Webmail, and the recipient is not forwarding email to an non-University e-mail account.
+- An e-mail message sent from one member of the UHCL community to another can be considered reasonably secure, but only if both connect directly to the University's Exchange server using Outlook and the recipient is not forwarding email to an non-University e-mail account.

 - An e-mail message exchanged between a member of the UHCL community and someone using an account on a non-UHCL e-mail system is definitely insecure.

 Standard e-mail systems, such as Microsoft Outlook/Exchange, transfer e-mail in a reasonably secure manner as long as the e-mail message remains within a single email system.
 When an e-mail message is sent from Outlook on a UHCL sender’s computer to the University’s Exchange “post office” server in our data center, it is transmitted in an encrypted, unreadable form.
 Once the UHCL “post office” server receives the e-mail, the e-mail is decrypted before being stored in the UHCL recipient’s Exchange mailbox in a readable form.
 When the recipient retrieves the e-mail message from the server, the message is again encrypted on its way from our internal “post office” server to Outlook on the recipient’s workstation.
 In a nutshell, the contents of a UHCL-to-UHCL e-mail message cannot be read on the network itself.

 One might ask at this point whether someone could view an e-mail message while it is sitting unencrypted on our “post office” server.
 The answer is yes - with the right system privileges, e.g., system administrators.
 The security industry as a whole acknowledges this fact and have developed “best practices” to mitigate the risk, and we at UHCL strongly support these best practices.

 E-mail between a UHCL user and a person using an off-campus e-mail system